thegreatrazz/ENGR101-AVC/docs/plan.md

 ### Lab B

-Finalise project, gettings ready for marking the week after.
+Finalise project, getting ready for marking the week after.
 Catch up on any thing that hasn't been done.

 #### All